Enoch-Lee-04/Weather-Forcasting-Prediction/README.md

 - Add extreme weather event prediction capabilities

 ## Data
-The data used in the project is from National Weather Service (NWS)
+The data used in the project is from National Weather Service (NWS).
 Link: https://www.weather.gov/

 ## Acknowledgments